deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 “Tomboyish.
 I love it, but… you aren’t a girly girl, *baobei.* Except for your underwear.”

 “Damn right!”
-Allison agreed, produly.
+Allison agreed, proudly.
 She lay down half on top of him and half beside him.
 “So.
 Bred, huh?
 By the finest minds in the Directorate to produce… what?”

 “Well, somebody who could survive Nightmare, I guess?
 I dunno.
 And if Nofl knows, I don’t think he can tell me.
 A survivor or somethin’ like that, like I said.”